f00b4r0/simple_pushota/README.md

 * Set the partition table to allow OTA (using e.g. "Factory + 2 OTA partitions")
 * Under Components config:
   * In LwIP, enable `SO_REUSEADDR` support (*)
-  * In simple_pushota set the desired listen port
+  * In simple_pushota, enable and set the desired listen port

 Add the `simple_pushota.h` include and simply call `pushota(NULL)` in your project to launch the listener.